 Preheat Oven to 350 Degrees Fahrenheit

-Place ALL ingredients in a high-speed blender or food processor
+Place the rest of ingredients in a high-speed blender or food processor

 Pour the mixture into a GREASED donut pan, muffin tin or any other shaped pan (if using silicone, there's no need to grease)